Copyright and logos

 Trademarks and are intended to prevent confusion in the marketplace between competing companies in the same business sector.
 In most jurisdictions they are automatically protected under common law against passing off (where a competitor uses the mark in a confusing/misleading way, for example to poach trade).

-It is also possible to apply to register a trademarks on a per country or region basis.
-If you are interested in registering a trademark, you should contact a trademark attorney or your national patent or trademark office for further details.
+It is also possible to apply for a registered trademark on a per country or region basis.
+Registered trademarks are administered nationally by a country's national trademark office (Copyright Witness do not register trademarks); if you are interested in obtaining a registered trademark, you should contact a trademark attorney or your national trademark office for further details.

-In practice, businesses will tend to only register trademarks in countries where they have a strong trading relationship and fall back on copyright or passing off protection in the remaining countries.
-A registration of the logo with ourselves provides a low cost way to secure independent evidence of your prior claim in case of incidents in countries where you do not have a trademark.
+In practice, businesses will tend to only seek registered trademarks in countries where they have a strong trading relationship and fall back on copyright or passing off protection in the remaining countries.
+A registration of the logo with ourselves provides a low cost way to secure independent evidence of your prior claim in case of incidents in countries where you do not have a registered trademark.

 The differences between trademarks, copyright and other rights are discussed in more detail on our intellectual property rights page.